Published on 07 February 2023

 • Antiepileptic drugs (gabapentin, pregabalin).

-Zopiclone might interact with caffeine and St Johns wort.
+Zopiclone might also interact with caffeine and St John’s wort.
 Also, avoid alcohol intake as it might increase the risk of dependence, psychomotor impairment (slowdown of thought process and reduced physical movements), sleepwalking, or sleep-driving.

 Bottom Line From Practical Anxiety Solutions

-While many have suggested that the addictive potential for this and other Z drugs is less than for most benzodiazepines, caution should be taken when prescribing this agent for insomnia.
+Many have suggested that the addictive potential for Zopiclone and other “Z” drugs is less compared to most benzodiazepines.
+Precautions should be taken when consuming this drug for insomnia.

 Zopiclone can potentially be an agent of abuse and addiction but is considered a safer alternative to benzodiazepines.
-Ideally, prescriptions should be given for a short period and within the recommended dosage guidelines.
-Zopiclone does not a long-term solution for treating insomnia but may give you some relief.
+Ideally, prescriptions will be given quickly and within the recommended dosage guidelines.
+Zopiclone is not allowed a long-term solution to treat insomnia, but it may give you some relief.

 • Nicholson, A. N., and Barbara M. Stone.
 "Zopiclone: sleep and performance studies in healthy man."Pharmacology 27.Suppl.
 2 (1983): 92-97.
 From https://doi.org/10.1159/000137915 Obtained on 07/02/2023